 Heading off to college can be an exciting time, but it can also be a scary one for people doing it for the first time.
 It would have been nice to read some blog posts of encouragement and advice before I headed off!
 One thing I wish I had done differently was my finances – I wasted a lot of money in college!
-Here are a few tips for managing money in college so you don’t make the same mistakes I did!
+Here’s what you need to know about money management for college students so you don’t make the same mistakes I did!

 Create a Budget